Rigidity of the Delaunay triangulations of the plane: Preparations for the Proof of the main theorem

 Let $G=(V,E)$ be a connected simple graph, and $\mu:E\rightarrow[0,+\infty)$ be a function on the set of edges.
 We call $G_{\mu}=(V,E,\mu)$ a \emph{weighted graph}, or an \emph{electrical network}.
 The \emph{discrete Laplacian operator} $\Delta_\mu:\mathbb{R}^{V}\rightarrow \mathbb{R}^{V}$ is defined as

 We say that $u$ is \emph{harmonic} at $i\in V$, if $(\Delta_\mu u)_i=0$.
 In this case we have the average property

 if $\mu_{jk}>0$ for all $jk\in E$.
-So we have the maximum principle. \begin{lemma}[Maximum principle for discrete harmonic functions] If $\mu_{ij}>0$ for all $ij\in E$ and $V_0$ is a finite proper subset of $V$ and $u$ is harmonic at every point in $V_0$, then $u$ achieves its maximum and minimum on $V-V_0$. \end{lemma} We also have the following well-posedness result of the discrete Laplace equation with Dirichlet boundary condition. \begin{lemma} Suppose $\mu_{ij}>0$ for all $ij\in E$ and $V_0$ is a finite proper subset of $V$ and $f$ is a given funciton on $V-V_0$.
+So we have the maximum principle. \begin{lemma}[Maximum principle for discrete harmonic functions] Suppose $V$ is finite, $\mu_{ij}>0$ for all $ij\in E$, $V_0$ is a proper subset of $V$.
+If $u$ is harmonic at every point in $V_0$, then $u$ achieves its maximum and minimum on $V-V_0$. \end{lemma} We also have the following well-posedness result of the discrete Laplace equation with the Dirichlet boundary condition. \begin{lemma} Suppose $V$ is finite, $\mu_{ij}>0$ for all $ij\in E$, $V_0$ is a proper subset of $V$, and $f$ is a given function on $V-V_0$.
 Then the following equation of $u\in\mathbb R^V$

 has a unique solution.
 Furthermore, the map $(\mu,f)\mapsto u$ is smooth. \end{lemma} Lemma \ref{Dirichlet} is well-known.
 Solving $u\in\mathbb R^{V}$ here is indeed solving a diagonal dominant linear system.